Health Information and Tools > Making a Plan to Cut Back on Alcohol Use

 • Reward yourself.

 Plan to treat yourself every time you reach one of your goals.
-It could be a night at the movies, a new pair of shoes, or just some quiet time to yourself.
+It could be watching your favourite movie or just having some quiet time to yourself.

 Credits